Measurement of f$_{1}$(1285) production in pp collisions at $\mathbf{\sqrt{{\textit s}}}$ = 13 TeV: Data sample, event and track selections

-Given the short-lived nature of the \fone\xspace meson, its reconstruction is performed through the hadronic decay channel, \foneDC, with a branching ratio (BR) of (2.25$\pm$0.1)$\%$~\cite{ParticleDataGroup:2022pth}.
-The BR value is computed from the one of K$\overline{\rm K}\pi$ reported in~\cite{ParticleDataGroup:2022pth} accounting for all possible combinations of kaons and pions and 50\% probability that K$^{0}$ is \KS\xspace.
-The analysis is performed in the transverse momentum range of 1 $< p_{\rm T} <$ 12 GeV/$c$ at midrapidity ($|y| <$ 0.5).
-At lower \pt ($<$ 1 GeV/$c$), the \fone\xspace signal is not statistically significant because of the presence of large backgrounds.\\ Charged tracks are reconstructed using the ITS~\cite{ALICE:2013nwm} and TPC~\cite{Alme:2010ke} detectors.
+Charged tracks are reconstructed using the ITS~\cite{ALICE:2013nwm} and TPC~\cite{Alme:2010ke} detectors.
 To ensure high track quality, the standard track selection criteria~\cite{ALICE:2019etb, ALICE:2020jsh} are employed in this work.
 Charged tracks originating from the primary vertex are required to satisfy \pt$>$ 0.15 GeV/$c$ and $|\eta|<$ 0.8 for uniform acceptance.
 Selected tracks need to have two hits in the ITS, of which at least one hit in the SPD, and traverse radially a minimum of 70 out of the total 159 pad rows of the TPC.
 The maximum $\chi^{2}$ per space point in the TPC and ITS, obtained from the track fit, is required to be 4 and 36, respectively.
 To mitigate the contamination of secondary charged particles, the distance of closest approach in the transverse plane of reconstructed tracks to the primary vertex (DCA$_{xy}$) is required to be smaller than 7$\sigma_{\mathrm{DCA}_{xy}}$, where $\sigma_{\mathrm{DCA}_{xy}}$ denotes the DCA$_{xy}$ resolution.
-The \pt-dependent DCA$_{xy}$ resolution is parameterized as $\sigma_{\mathrm{DCA}_{xy}} = 0.0105+0.0350/(\pt\mathrm{/(GeV/c)})^{1.1}$ cm~\cite{ALICE:2020jsh}.
+The \pt-dependent DCA$_{xy}$ resolution is parameterized as $\sigma_{\mathrm{DCA}_{xy}} = 0.0105+0.0350/(\pt\mathrm{/(GeV/}c))^{1.1}$ cm~\cite{ALICE:2020jsh}.
 The DCA to primary vertex in the longitudinal direction is constrained to be within 2 cm.
 The detected charged particles are identified using information from the TPC and TOF detectors~\cite{ALICE:2000xcm}.
 In the TPC, particle identification is based on their specific ionization energy loss (d$E$/d$x$), ensuring that pions and kaons have a specific energy loss within 2 standard deviations ($\sigma_{\mathrm{TPC}}$) from the expected d$E$/d$x$ values derived from the Bethe--Bloch parameterization.
 Here, $\sigma_{\mathrm{TPC}}$ represents the TPC’s d$E$/d$x$ resolution~\cite{Alme:2010ke}.
 In the TOF, identification relies on the measured time of flight, which must be within 3$\sigma_{\mathrm{TOF}}$ of the expected value for each particle species, provided the track has a hit in the TOF~\cite{ALICE:2002imy}.
 If a track lacks a hit in the TOF, identification is carried out using only the TPC.